SmartlyDressedGames/Unturned-Docs/index.rst

 You can find modding features under consideration on this Trello board: `Unturned Roadmap <https://trello.com/b/gpe4zlW3/unturned-roadmap>`_.
 The cards on the board aren't ordered in any particular way. i.e., they do not dictate the order of updates.

 Miscellaneous requests and tasks that may pop up take priority over the roadmap, so it may go a while between progress updates.
-For example, work for curated maps often takes priority.
 Several high-priority ideas that don't yet have a solid plan, like a crafting revamp, are not listed on the board.

 Legacy Tutorials
 ----------------